 How long does it take to get Affiliate?

-For a consistent streamer, four to eight weeks is typical.
-If you stream 3-4 times a week you'll clear the 500 minutes and 7 days easily inside a month.
+For a consistent streamer, a few weeks is typical.
+If you stream even twice a week you'll clear the 4 hours and 4 days inside a fortnight.
 The limiter is almost always the 3-viewer average — building a small live audience from scratch is the real work, and it's why plenty of streamers hit every requirement except that one.

 2. Bank your hours and broadcast days

 This is pure consistency.
-Set a realistic schedule — even three fixed days a week gets you to 7 unique days in under a month and well past 500 minutes.
+Set a realistic schedule — even two fixed days a week gets you to 4 different days and well past 4 hours inside a fortnight.
 Stream at the same times so returning viewers know when to find you, and don't end early on quiet days; those minutes still count toward the total.

 3. Build the 3-viewer average (the hard one)

-Three concurrent viewers sounds tiny, but it's the requirement most Affiliate hopefuls get stuck on.
+Three average viewers sounds tiny, but it's the requirement most Affiliate hopefuls get stuck on — and the only one Twitch did not lower in 2026.
 A few things move it fastest:

 - Stream to an active game category that has viewers but isn't so huge you're buried on page 40.